What to Expect

-It is likely then, that in the first instance you may be offered one of our specially developed courses, all clinically tailored to support you in managing your difficulties.
-You may also be offered one of our online packages (supported by one of our clinicians) which you can do in your own time, pace and convenience of not having to travel to a specified location.
+It is likely that in the first instance you may be offered one of our specially developed courses, designed to support you in managing your difficulties.
+You may also be offered one of our online packages (supported by one of our clinicians) which you can do in your own time, pace and convenience.

 Depending on what treatment option has been offered, we will contact you to book you into a course, online programme or an appointment, and send you the relevant information about the treatment you will receive.